 Complete Gaudí with Park Güell, Casa Batlló and Sagrada Familia Tower Access

-- Finish with a bang at La Sagrada Família, where you'll get a complete tour of not just the basilica and its façade, and a pre-reserved tower climb (no waiting in line).
+- Finish with a bang at La Sagrada Familia, where you'll get a complete tour of not just the basilica and its facade, and a pre-reserved tower climb

 The name Gaudí is almost synonymous Barcelona.
 The city’s favorite architect has come to embody the style and joie de vivre of a city deeply rooted in its natural surroundings.
 This is Barcelona at its vibrant, playful best.

 On this most complete tour available of Gaudí’s work, we visit three of his residential works, including one unknown to most visitors; skip long lines to wander the beautiful Park Güell; and, of course, embark on a thorough exploration of Gaudí’s greatest work and final resting place, La Sagrada Familia.